ulab-uiuc/tiny-scientist/README.md

 ```
 @misc{tinyscientist,
-author       = {Haofei Yu and Keyang Xuan and Fenghai Li and Zijie Lei and Jiaxuan You},
+author       = {Haofei Yu and Keyang Xuan and Fenghai Li and Kunlun Zhu and Zijie Lei and Jiaxun Zhang and Ziheng Qi and Jiaxuan You},
 title        = {TinyScientist: A Lightweight Framework for Building Research Agents},
 howpublished = {https://github.com/ulab-uiuc/tiny-scientist},
 note         = {Accessed: 2025-04-14},